 On page 31, last paragraph, and continued with names on page 32, there is a misleading statement.
 Lieutenants Van Ordstrand and Picotte and CRE Callahan participated in the Amchitka work, but the Kuriles work was done after Picotte and Callahan had gone to the Central Pacific.
-Lieutenant Fay was in Adak (Alcutians) while the work was going on over in Amchitka, but he also went to the Central Pacific before the Kuriles' bombardments.
-These three officers were very active in RCM in the Central Pacific for slightly over a year and was engaged in RCM activities in the Kuriles during the first six months of Naval bombardment of those islands.
+Lieutenant Fay was in Adak (Aleutians) while the work was going on over in Amchitka, but he also went to the Central Pacific before the Kuriles' bombardments.
+These three officers were very active in RCM in the Central Pacific.
+Lieutenant Van Ordstrand stayed in the North Pacific for slightly over a year and was engaged in RCM activities in the Kuriles during the first six months of Naval bombardment of those islands.